intel/llvm/xptifw/doc/XPTI_Framework.md

 that want to instrument applications or run-times to limit the overheads considerably.

-The API is documented in the file `xpti_trace_framework.h` that can be located under `xpti/doc`.
+The API is documented in the file `xpti_trace_framework.h` that can be found under `xpti/doc`.
 Some of the API functions and concepts that warrant additional insight are discussed further.

 ### `xptiInitialize`